gardenfence/blocklist/README.md

 # Garden Fence

-This blocklist is intended as a simple starting point for new server admins who want to protect their users from the worst and most well known sources of:
+This blocklist is intended as a simple starting point for Mastodon server admins who want to protect their users from the worst and most well known sources of:

 - Hate speech, racism, sexism, homophobia, transphobia
 - Harassment, trolling, doxxing, stalking